Valencia Park, San Diego: History

 The resident and San Diego real estate entrepreneur Astor Basmajian donated part of the property to Valencia Park Elementary (playground area).
 An earlier resident of this community, Astor bought several pieces of property within Valencia Park and in San Diego County.
 From buying and selling homes that were already there and building a subdivision of new homes within the neighborhood later named Astor Heights, he helped contribute to the earlier history of the Valencia Park community.
 Astor Basmajian, an immigrant from Armenia, escaped the genocide early and became a millionaire twice in his lifetime.
 A jeweler by trade, he and his brother opened a jewelry shop in New York shortly before World War I. Both brothers served in the war.
 After returning from the war, Astor continued his business and later moved to Ohio and California, where he remained the rest of his life, living out the "American Dream."

 With the great influx of Filipino immigrants joining the United States Navy, especially from the Vietnam War era on to the 1990s, many Filipinos inhabited the Southeast San Diego neighborhoods of Alta Vista, Bay Terraces, Paradise Hills, Shelltown, Skyline Hills, and Valencia Park, both for the relatively affordable housing prices and its proximity to Naval Base San Diego.

 Demographics

 Valencia Park is a diverse community with one of the most significant African-American populations in the City.
 Current demographics for the neighborhood are as follows: people of Hispanic heritage make up 52.6%, followed by African-Americans at 26.4%, then Asians at 15.6%, non-Hispanic Whites at 3.4%, Mixed Race at 2.0%, and others at 0.1%.
 It ranked near the very bottom at 121 out of 125 San Diego neighborhoods in terms of lowest percentage of non-Hispanic whites, and 4 out of 125 San Diego neighborhoods in terms of total population that is non-White (roughly 96.6%), topped only by bordering Lincoln Park, San Ysidro, and Southcrest.

+St. Rita's Catholic Church, 5124 Churchward St.